why-in-Shanghaitech/pj-farnn/README.md

 python submit.py
 ```

 It will generate a tar file farnn.tar in your project folder.
-Submit this file to Autolab.
+Submit this file to [Autolab](http://10.19.136.45/).
+You may submit unlimited times before the deadline.
+The final score will be the last score you get in all your submissions.
+The deadline is 23:59 on June 8th, 2024.
+Late submissions will not be accepted.